 The highest cash offer recently seen to apply for a Bank of America card is only $100 and that was a “special invitation” or so they say.
 If you go on the Bank of America website you will see the bonus on a given card (and that’s if there even is a bonus) will typically be only $50.

 The balance transfer offers are also a nothing to write home about.
-Getting 12 months at 0% isn’t “bad” but it’s doesn’t even compare to the 18 month offers you see from other major issuers.
+Getting 12 months at 0% isn’t “bad” but it’s doesn’t even compare to the 15 and 18 month offers you see from some other major issuers.

 When you login to manage your account, don’t expect anything amazing.
 For example here’s a recent forum comment from JenB to give you an idea why the website is not exactly an award winner: